AleksaC/aleksac.me/README.md

 at the cost of:

-- spending a little time writing and maintaing the GitHub workflow
+- spending a little time writing and maintaining the GitHub workflow

 ## Contact
 - [Personal website](https://aleksac.me)